laura-hill/techtoyousoon/aws/projects/Carousels Second Edition/Birds/README.md

 - Your task is to deploy the application as static web page in the production environment.
 Thus, you need to deploy the web application using the `index.html` and an images given within the `static-web` folder.
 Note the followings for your web application.

-  - User should face first with `index.html` when web app started.
+  - User should face first with `index.html` when web app starts.

   - Application should be deployed on AWS S3 as static website.